wbounas/meal-maker-api/README.md

 https://meal-maker-api.herokuapp.com/

 **Technologies Used:**
-Ruby on Rails, Ruby, PostgreSQL, Heroku
+Ruby on Rails, Ruby, PostgreSQL, Heroku, CURL

 ### **About**